ROSRider/rosrider_doc/docs/SERVICES.md

 To send a LED command, open a terminal and execute the following command:

-    rosservice call /rosrider/led_emitter { fr: 0x88888801, top: 0x0, fr: 0x88888801, br:0xFF000000 bl:0xFF000000, frequency: 2.0 }
+    rosservice call /rosrider/led_emitter { fr: 0xFF000000, top: 0x88888801, fr: 0xFF000000, br: 0x0, bl: 0x0, frequency: 2.0 }

-[TODO: verify this]
+And you should see the front right and left lamps are blinking at 2hz, and the middle lamp is steady white.

-And you should see the front right and left lamps are constantly on, as white.
-The back right, and left lamps are blinking red, at a frequency of 2 hz.
-With this interface, you can set any led to any color, also have them blink or stay steady.
+With this service you can set any led to any color, also have them blink at a given frequency or stay steady, ROSRider board uses timer interrupts to talk to the serial led drivers.